jasbin/file_formatter/README.md

-## File Formatter
+## Exam Tool File Formatter
-file formatter formats the file according to the requirements:
+Exam tool file formatter formats the file according to the requirements:

 ## Overview
 Run the program and then two folder will be generated automatically